YungKillua/TradingBot/README.md

 # TradingBot

-Python Bot that uses Tradingview webhook signals to place orders on various exchanges.
+>Python Bot that uses Tradingview webhook signals to place orders on various exchanges.
+                                                                                                          Works on Windows, Linux and Mac.
+Made for usage on Rasberry Pi.

 ## Installation